Evernight/beantab/README.md

 ![BeanTab Extended](images/screenshot_extended.png)

 Also explore transactions and discrepancies using the advanced view.
+It's akin to an alternative editable version of the Fava's Balance Sheet page.

 ## Features